Pioneer Cottage, Buderim: History

-The house was built of local timbers - tallow wood (eucalyptus microcorys) for floor bearers, white beech (Gmelina leichhardtii) for floors, walls, and ceilings and red cedar (Toona australis) for joinery - thought to have been felled on the property or acquired from nearby, and pit-sawn and handcrafted to make boards.
+The house was built of local timbers - tallow wood (Eucalyptus microcorys) for floor bearers, white beech (Gmelina leichhardtii) for floors, walls, and ceilings and red cedar (Toona australis) for joinery - thought to have been felled on the property or acquired from nearby, and pit-sawn and handcrafted to make boards.
 Bricks for steps and a fireplace were hand-made, probably from local clay.
 The core initially comprised a central hallway and 4 rooms - front parlour, front bedroom, rear dining room and rear bedroom.
-The latter was partitioned into two bedrooms at a some stage - some Burnett descendants believe it was always partitioned.
+The latter was partitioned into two bedrooms at some stage - some Burnett descendants believe it was always partitioned.
 A short time later two attic bedrooms were added.
 Early photographs of the house show external walls of deep boards and exposed timber stud framing, encircled by verandahs and resting on low stumps.
 The high-pitched shingled roof had a short ridge, and the verandah roofs, also shingled, were supported on plain chamfered timber posts.
 Glass and timber-panelled French doors opened onto the verandahs from all rooms.
 The first front steps were of timber, but had been replaced by 1907 with masonry steps.
 Between early 1907 and mid-1909, the verandah roofs were replaced with corrugated galvanised iron; later the whole roof was clad with iron.
 An external oven and chimney is shown in the earliest photograph, dated c.
 1880, but later a detached kitchen wing was built.

 In 1880 a second sugar mill - The Buderim Mountain Sugar Company Mill - was established by local growers, with financial backing from James Campbell and Sons.
 By 1884, JK Burnett had left his employment with Dixon and Fielding to take up the management of the Company mill, with his brother Ernest employed as sugar boiler.
 The mill was located below the present post office, a short distance from JK Burnett's home.
 At this period there were still only 7 farming families on Buderim Mountain: Fielding, Dixon, Guy, Caton, Lindsay, Coghill and Ballinger, but they were able to support two sugar mills.
 Buderim farmers appear initially to have made a good return from the Company mill.
 Between 1881 and 1884, many of the early slab homes were replaced with sawn-timber houses, and by the late 1880s a small village had developed around the intersection of the two principal roads on the mountain, with a state school, School of Arts, general store, blacksmith's shop, 3 or 4 residences, and the Buderim Mountain Sugar Company Mill.
 However, from 1885, legislation designed to curtail the employment of South Sea Islanders on sugar plantations forced most Buderim Mountain sugar planters to turn to alternative crops - principally bananas, oranges and other fruits.
 By August 1889 the Buderim Mountain Sugar Company Mill had closed, and Joseph Charles Dixon was the only Buderim Mountain farmer still growing sugar cane on a commercial scale, sustaining his mill until 1896.